jeremyhsimons/CI_PP3_DungeonEscape/README.md

 ## Project Goals

 ### ...For the user
-* Play a maze puzzle game and see how many points are earned
+* Play a maze puzzle game and see how many points are earned.
-* To understand the instructions/how to play
+* To understand the instructions/how to play.
 * To sign up with a new account.
 * Log back in to an existing account.